jnzhaooo/jnzhaooo.github.io/_pages/about.md

 * Previously, I received my B.Eng. degree in Automation at University of Science and Technology of China ([USTC](https://en.ustc.edu.cn/)) in 2019.
 * I was born in 1997, Shanxi Province, China.
 I grew up in Changzhi.
 * I am broadly interested in system control and formal methods.
 My current research interests include the following aspects:
-  * Formal verification and synthesis of cyber-physical systems
+  * Formal verification of cyber-physical systems
-  * Game-theoretical decision-making in dynamic environments
+  * Decision-making in dynamic environments
-  * Perception-based safe control for autonomous systems
+  * Perception-based control for autonomous systems